Climate

 Intel elbows for #1 polluter position in Oregon

-One of the Portland metro region’s largest employers now wants to hold a less-admirable top spot by more than doubling their current carbon emissions at their Washington County campus.
+One of the Portland metro region’s largest employers sought a less-admirable top spot by more than doubling their carbon emissions at their Washington County campus.
 Not on our watch.